asyncapi/generator/docs/installation-guide.md

 ```
 npm install -g @asyncapi/generator@{version}
 ```
-> :memo: **Note:**
+> :bulb: **Remember:**
-> Each template that has been developed is dependent on a certain version of the generator for it to work correctly.
-So before you install the generator CLI, check the templates' WIKI for the version of the Generator CLI your template is compatible with.
-To learn more about the generator version and how it correlates to the template you use check the [versioning docs](versioning.md)
+> Each [community developed template](https://github.com/search?q=topic%3Aasyncapi+topic%3Agenerator+topic%3Atemplate) is dependent on a certain version of the generator for it to work correctly.
+So before you install the generator CLI, check the templates' `package.json` for the version of the Generator CLI your template is compatible with.
+To learn more about the generator version and how it correlates to the template you use check the [versioning docs](versioning.md).

 ### Updating the AsyncAPI Generator CLI
-You might want to update your version of the generator for various reasons:
+There are several reasons why you might want to update your generator version:
 1. You have the generator tool installed but you want to use the latest released features.
 To upgrade to the latest version, use the command below:
 ```
 npm install -g @asyncapi/generator